 Cran was a senior at Prairie Farm High School.
 The Barron News-Shield reports an interview with Prairie Farm School District Administrator Craig Broeren.
 Broeren says the small size of the 2012 graduating class—just 20 students—makes the tragedy particularly hard-hitting on the school.
 Distressed students were invited to speak to school counselors and administrators on Friday.

-The staff and attorneys at Hupy and Abraham express our sympathy toward Cole Cran’s family and friends, and to the staff and students at his high school.
+The Appleton personal injury attorneys at Hupy and Abraham express our sympathy toward Cole Cran’s family and friends, and to the staff and students at his high school.